 Been awhile since you’ve been to Batoche?
 Discover outdoor adventures at Batoche National Historic Site and immerse yourself in recreational family fun.
 Hop on and off or “Journey Through Time” on a guided shuttle tour, where you can interact with interesting characters who share multiple perspectives from the late 1800s.
 Uncover secret stories of Batoche and earn a souvenir geocoin on a geocaching challenge – how many can you reveal?
 Enjoy a family hike through nature, following the footsteps of the legendary Louis Riel and Gabriel Dumont who led the resistance to the Government’s policies for the West.
 This is sure to surprise with dramatic history and views along the South Saskatchewan River.
 Look down to the river, where Métis forces fired upon Middleton’s troops aboard the Northcote paddle wheeler during the events of 1885 – or better yet, bring your canoe and paddle through the past.
 As you explore Batoche, see if you can find the depressions of rifle pits and young gunner Phillips’ grave.
 Hike the scenic river trails and recharge with a campfire picnic at the new day-use area and dock by river.
 Do your kids like to Xplore?
 Parks Canada Xplorers is for them!
 They will have fun doing activities and collecting cool souvenirs.
 Care to experience a rifle pit in action, help build a Red River frame, discover bullet holes, feed the chickens, work the garden or discover the new Batoche?
 Your surprise awaits!

-Don’t miss the Louis Riel Relay & Kidfest on Saturday, July 8, brought to you by the Friends of Batoche.
-See below for other great special events.
+Don’t miss the Louis Riel Relay & Kidfest on Saturday, July 6, brought to you by the Friends of Batoche.
+See their website for other great special events.

 Batoche National Historic Site is located 88 kilometers northeast of the city of Saskatoon on the banks of the South Saskatchewan River.
 It is the site of the largest battle between the Métis and the North West Field Force of the Canadian Militia in 1885.